MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-whats-new.md

 --- | ---
 Mini-menu | When you're in an app, the Bloom gesture will now open a mini-menu to give you quick access to commonly used system features without having to leave the app.
 See [Set up HoloLens in kiosk mode](hololens-kiosk.md) for information about the mini-menu in kiosk mode.<br><br>![sample of the mini-menu](images/minimenu.png)
 Stop video capture from the Start or quick actions menu | If you start video capture from the Start menu or quick actions menu, you’ll be able to stop recording from the same place.
 (Don’t forget, you can always do this with voice commands too.)
 Project to a Miracast-enabled device | Project your HoloLens content to a nearby Surface device or TV/Monitor if using Microsoft Display adapter.
-On **Start**, select **Connect**, and then select the device you want to project to.
+On **Start**, select **Connect**, and then select the device you want to project to. **Note:** You can deploy HoloLens to use Miracast projection without enabling developer mode.
 New notifications | View and respond to notification toasts on HoloLens, just like you do on a PC.
 Gaze to respond to or dismiss them (or if you’re in an immersive experience, use the bloom gesture).
 HoloLens overlays (file picker, keyboard, dialogs, etc.) | You’ll now see overlays such as the keyboard, dialogs, file picker, etc. when using immersive apps.
 Visual feedback overlay UI for volume change | When you use the volume up/down buttons on your HoloLens you’ll see a visual display of the volume level.